helloswx/EVM-Shield/README.md

 - **exp_2**
   - Vulnerability contracts used for comparison experiments
 - **geth_shield**
-  - geth, an Ethereum client embedded with EVM-shield
+  - geth, an Ethereum client embedded with EVM-Shield
 - **static_analysis**
   - Static analysis is performed on the contract code and the abstract syntax tree
 - **translator.zip**